The origin of cold gas in the Circumgalactic Medium: Results

 \subsection{Forward tracking of disk gas}

-Starting from a range of redshifts $z$, we track forward the cold gas in the disk, to understand its fate.
-The forward tracking is stopped when the particle is heated, or when the particle is ejected in an outflow (distinguishing between hot and cold outflowing gas).
-Particles not undergoing any of the previous outcomes are staying cold in the disk.
-The result of this analysis is shown in Fig. \ref{disk_fate_tracker}, with the total mass in each outcome on the left panel, and the fraction with respect to the initial cold disk gas (at the redshift we start the tracking) on the right panel.
-Starting the tracking from any redshift $z>1.2$ gives approximately the same result: about 30\% of the gas is outflowing in hot phase, $\sim$30\% is outflowing in cold phase and $\sim$30\% is heated but staying in the disk; only a smaller fraction ($\sim$10-15\%) remains cold and inside the disk.
-A transition occurs at $z\simeq 1$, where the amount of hot gas remaining in the disk increases to $\sim 60\%$, and the outflowing gas decreases (both hot and cold) to 15-20\%.
-This points to a high star formation activity (since gas is indeed heated by the feedback), whereas the gas is not able to escape the potential well of the galaxy, hence a reduction of the outflow activity as well (dashed line in Fig. \ref{origin_tracker}).
+Starting from a range of different redshifts, we track forward the cold gas in the disk to understand its fate.
+The forward tracking is stopped when the particle is heated, when the particle is ejected in an outflow (i.e., radial velocity $v>50$ km/s, distinguishing between hot and cold outflowing gas), or when the gas is converted into a star particle.
+Particles that have not undergone any of these outcomes at $z=0.3$ are labeled as ``staying cold'' in the disk (with only a negligible percentage going out from the disk with low velocities $v<50\,\kms$).
+The result of this analysis is shown in Fig. \ref{disk_fate_tracker}; the total mass in each outcome is in the left panel, and the fraction with respect to the initial cold disk gas (at the redshift we start the tracking) is in the right panel.
+Starting the tracking from any redshift $z>1.2$ gives approximately the same result: about 30\% of the gas is outflowing in hot phase, $\sim$30\% is outflowing in cold phase, and $\sim$25\% is heated but stays in the disk; a smaller fraction ($\sim$10\%) remains cold and inside the disk, and a similar amount fuels star formation.
+A transition occurs at $z\simeq 1.5$, where the amount of hot gas remaining in the disk increases to $\sim 45\%$, and the outflowing gas decreases (both hot and cold) to 15-20\%, while gas converted into stars also slowly decreases to a few percent.
+The reduction of gas in outflow was already highlighted in Fig. \ref{origin_tracker} (orange dashed line), and it is evident here how it is associated with a decrease in star formation activity.
+As a consequence, there is also more heated gas that is not able to escape the galaxy potential well.